 So, I begin looking at references of Earth insects and arachnids.
 Whenever you're stuck and don't know where to go next in the design process, just take a good look at real-world animals.
 They offer all of the answers and give you clarity when coming up with new designs.

-07. Maintaining the shape language
+07. Maintain the shape language(opens in new tab)

 It's important not to limit yourself when exploring with thumbnails.
 So I'm doing a second round of head studies just so I have a good number of ideas.
 It's easy to get carried away with random shapes and not-so-believable features.